How To Install, Create and Run Python Programs on Android

 2) Termux Installation on Android

-You need to Install the Termux application which is quite a powerful terminal emulator which shall offer you with most popular Linux commands along with many hundreds of additional packages for an easy process of installation.
-The best thing is that it does not need any kind of special permissions, you can either use default Google Play store or also open the source application repository.
+You need to install the Termux application, which is quite a powerful terminal emulator that offers you the most popular Linux commands along with hundreds of additional packages for an easy installation process.
+The best thing is that it does not need any special permissions, you can either use the default Google Play store or open the source application repository.

-Once this has been installed, you need to launch it and perform certain requisite software installations with the help of using Termux’s pkg command which is as followed:
+Once this has been installed, you need to launch it and perform certain requisite software installations with the help of using Termux pkg command which is as follows:

 Just add “pkg” in the beginning of each command below before running it.

-Then perform the update in order to bring all the installed software up to date:
+Then perform the update to bring all the installed software up to date:

 Next, install Python by using the following command: